 Once your program is in place, be sure to mention it across your marketing channels.
 Add a footnote to your email footer, create social media posts, and put up a sign at your front desk.
 This will help turn your existing clients into walking, talking billboards for your practice, so a passionate referral is worth its weight in gold!

-Build Partnerships with Local Businesses
+3. Build Partnerships with Local Businesses

 Another avenue for referrals is to build partnerships with other local businesses.
 A great place to start is to find locally owned pet stores in your area.
 Offer to keep a stack of coupons for their store at your front desk if they’ll keep a stack of your business cards on their checkout counter.
 By promoting your veterinary practice where pet owners are sure to visit, you can increase brand recognition while cultivating ongoing business partnerships in your community.

 Another great opportunity is to partner with local animal shelters or rescues.
-By offering discounts to non-profits, you can increase the likelihood that they come back for ongoing care.
+By offering discounts to nonprofits, you can increase the likelihood that they come back for ongoing care.
 And when adoptive parents pick up their new pet, they’ll likely use the veterinarian that already knows their pet’s health history.
 Plus, you can highlight your partnerships on social media and show how you’re going the extra mile to support your local rescues!

-Implement Pay-Per-Click Advertising
+4. Implement Pay-Per-Click Advertising

 If you want to attract leads in your local area, Pay-Per-Click advertising, such as Google Ads, will be an essential part of your marketing plan.
 When you search for terms like “Veterinarian in [your city]”, you may see a few advertisements on top of the search results.
 This space is extremely valuable for marketing your practice, and it allows you to keep up with any competitors who are already using ads.
 Pay-Per-Click advertising also allows you to target the keywords that matter most to your veterinary practice, which is essential if you specialize in a particular field like exotics, equine, or livestock.

 To maximize your return on investment, research and evaluate what keywords you want to target.
 Since finding leads in your area is your primary goal, you want to include the cities and counties surrounding your practice.
 As you get started, set a low budget for each keyword, then monitor the performance to see which is the most effective.
-Google selects what ads to display in an auction-like bidding system, so the competition in your area will also effect how much you spend.
+Google selects what ads to display in an auction-like bidding system, so the competition in your area will also affect how much you spend.
 Once you have data for each keyword and can see how many leads you’ve received, you can decide which campaigns to continue.

 Pay-Per-Click takes a lot of time and research to perfect, so it may be worth it to outsource to a marketing firm.
 We have a team of marketing experts who specialize in local search for veterinarians, and they’ll help you create a keyword targeting plan, design landing pages, and A/B test different ad copy to find what brings in the most leads.